-Social media may have transformed the way we do business but it hasn't replaced other forms of marketing altogether.
-And it calls for the same rigour as the rest of your marketing strategy.
+Social media may have transformed the way we do business, but it hasn't replaced other forms of marketing altogether.
+It calls for the same rigour as the rest of your marketing strategy.
 Rachel Miller explains how to combine your online and offline marketing activities

 Match the message to the medium

-How social media can fit into your overall strategy
+How social media can fit into your overall marketing strategy

 Social media marketing can work with your traditional marketing to enhance it.

 - Advertising.
 Make sure the messages you convey in your offline advertising are being carried through online; flag up your USPs and be completely consistent in your brand positioning.
 Social media can be a more informal arena but it will be damaging if you go off message.

 - PR: Submit your press releases to online PR services to give them wider exposure.
 In your social media engagement, mention your latest news and position yourself as an expert.

 - Your website: Include links in your social media marketing to boost traffic to your website and improve your search engine ranking.
 Use keywords in your blogs, posts and tweets to help potential customers discover you online.